ABSTRACTS

 Once you click the 'submit' button, the online submission page will change to a submission confirmation page and you will receive a confirmation email.
 This may get sent to your junk/spam folder but if you do not receive it, please email events@ukkidney.org.

-You will be able to log back in and edit your submitted abstract until submission closes.
+You will not be able to edit your submitted abstract so please do not submit until you are sure all is correct.

 Abstract selection will be the responsibility of the Programme Committee and the submitting author of each abstract will be contacted via the email address given on the submission (unless a different email address is provided).